PauloloSouza/codedex-dot-io/legend_of_python/checkpoint_project/README.md

-This was a "checkpoint project" from codedex.io, was very challenging to me, i toked several weeks to finish, it's very good to pratice and find errors, solve the problems I faced.
+This was a "checkpoint project" from codedex.io, was very challenging to me, i toked several weeks to finish, was very good to pratice and find errors, solve the problems I faced.
 I'm very happy and glad to "finish" this.